top of page

 Estate Administration

-• Filing appropriate forms in Surrogate’s Court to appoint the estate’s personal representative whether that be an executor or administrator.
+• Filing necessary forms in Surrogate’s Court to appoint the estate’s personal representative whether that be an executor or administrator.

 • Working with the estate’s personal representative to ensure that all tax filings, both income tax and estate tax, are properly and timely filed.